-BANK OF AMERICA CORP's gross profit margin for the first quarter of its fiscal year 2016 is essentially unchanged when compared to the same period a year ago.
-Sales and net income have dropped, underperforming the average competitor within its industry.
+BANK OF AMERICA CORP's gross profit margin for the fourth quarter of its fiscal year 2017 is essentially unchanged when compared to the same period a year ago.
+Even though sales increased, the net income has decreased.

-During the same period, stockholders' equity ("net worth") has increased by 5.03% from the same quarter last year.
+During the same period, stockholders' equity ("net worth") has remained unchanged from the same quarter last year.

 STOCKS TO BUY: TheStreet Quant Ratings has identified a handful of stocks that can potentially TRIPLE in the next 12-months.
 To learn more visit www.TheStreetRatings.com.

 |Total Debt ($mil)||436933.0||411058.0|

 |Return on Equity||6.22||6.08|